Scratch built Australian-style cocktail MAME cabinet

 The box and lid are complete.
 The control panel wings are eyeballed for placement.

-Painting is finished, and the electonics are wired up.
+Painting is finished, and the electronics are wired up.

 I've used just a generic 17" PC monitor, and painted the bezel black.
 The unit is held in place by two bits of 40mm square pine framing.
 I considered decasing the monitor, but with small children who would love nothing more than to stick their little hands inside the machine or spill drinks on it, I decided against it.
 Maybe in a few years I'll come back to the project, decase the monitor and investigate an external bezel.
 For now, it will do without, even if it makes the monitor a little too recessed into the top, but I can live with that.